 16. Cherry Lime (Cerise Limón)

-If you’ve ever had a cherry cough drop, then you know what to expect from this one.
+Ever had a cherry cough drop?
+Then you know what to expect from this one.
 The cherry flavor shines through, but it just hit too close to medicinal cough remedies for us to rank this above anything else.

 17. Kiwi Watermelon (Kiwi Sandía)

 The only way to really describe this one is to imagine someone dropped their watermelon candy into fizzy water for an hour and then put it straight in the can.
-It is eerily close to tasting like a watered-down Snapple.
+It’s eerily close to tasting like a watered-down Snapple.